cisagov/get.gov/pages/help/help_enterprise-mode_roles-permissions.md

 ## View and manage members

 Org admins can invite or remove members and manage their permissions.
-Basic members who have been granted the additional permission to "view all member permissions" can view, but not edit or add, members of the organization.
+Basic members who have been granted the additional permission to "view all member permissions" can view members of the organization, but not edit or manage members.

 ### Add a new organization admin

-Only org admins can add additional org admins.
+Only existing organization admins can add additional org admins.

 1. Sign in to the [.gov registrar](https://manage.get.gov/) using your Login.gov account.
 2. In the top navigation bar, click “Members”.
-On the Members page, cilck the button “Add a new member”.
+On the Members page, click the button “Add a new member”.
 3. Enter the new member’s email address and set their role as "Admin", then click "Invite member".
 4. After reviewing a summary of the user's information and permissions, click "Yes, invite member".

 ### Add a new basic member

 Org admins can add new organization members.
-Basic members who have been granted the additional permission to "view all member permissions" can view, but not edit or add, members of the organization.
+Basic members who have been granted the additional permission to "view all member permissions" can view members of the organization, but not edit or manage members.

 1. Sign in to the [.gov registrar](https://manage.get.gov/) using your Login.gov account.
 2. Click the “Members” link in the top navigation bar.
-3. Click the “Add a new member” button.
+On the Members page, click the button “Add a new member”.
-4. Enter the new member’s email address.
-5. Set their role as “Basic.”
+3. Enter the new member’s email address and set their role as "Basic".
-6. By default, basic members can only view domains that they manage, and have no access to requests of members.
-These options are pre-selected, but you can change these permissions for the member:
+4. Basic members can only view domains that they manage, and not domain requests or member information.
+These permissions are pre-selected, but you can update these permissions, if desired:
-   1. **Domains:** Choose whether to allow the user to view all domains in your organization or just the domains they manage.
+   1. **Domains:** Allow the user to view all domains in your organization or just the domains they manage (default).
-   2. **Domain requests:** Choose whether to allow the user to view all requests for your organization or submit new requests.
+   2. **Domain requests:** Allow the user to view all requests for your organization, view all requests and submit new requests, or have no access to domain requests (default).
-   3. **Members:** Choose whether the user can view all member permissions.
+   3. **Members:** Allow the user to view all member permissions, or no access (default).
+If a user needs to modify organization members, they should be added as an [org admin](#add-a-new-organization-admin) instead.
-7. Click “Invite member” to add the user to your organization.
+5. Click “Invite member” to add the user to your organization.
 You’ll see a summary of the user’s information and permissions.
-8. Click “Yes, invite member.”
+6. Click “Yes, invite member.”

 **Note:** You cannot invite a member who is already a member of another .gov organization.
 We will offer users the ability to be part of multiple organizations, and switch between them, in late 2025.

 ### Manage existing members

-Only org admins can manage organization members.
-Basic members who have been granted the additional permission to "view all member permissions" can view, but not edit, members of the organization.
+Only org admins can manage organization members, including editing their permissions.
+Basic members who have been granted the additional permission to "view all member permissions" can view members of the organization, but not edit, add, or remove other members.

 1. Sign in to the [.gov registrar](https://manage.get.gov/) using your Login.gov account.
 2. Click the “Members” link in the top navigation bar.